 Admission requirements are designed to select qualified students who are likely to successfully complete this professional program of study.
-Graduate applications to the MSOT program are accepted on a rolling admissions basis through May 1st.
-Late applications will be reviewed on a space available basis.
+Graduate applications to the MSOT program are

 Graduate students applying to the MSOT program must have earned a BS or BA degree from an accredited four-year institution.
 A minimum GPA of 3.00 (on a 4.00 scale) is preferred.
 Applicants must also have received a minimum grade of a B- in all required prerequisite coursework.
 Prerequisite courses must have been completed within the 5 years prior to applying to the program in order to be accepted.
 Graduate Record Examinations (GRE's) may be required for any candidate with a cumulative GPA that is below the preferred minimum.
 Percentile ranking scores of 50% or higher are preferred.
 Admission decisions will consider both undergraduate BS/BA GPA and GRE Scores.